• Skip to primary navigation

 • Select Cancel and open the Instant Pot lid.

 • Stir in cilantro.
-Serve the soup with crusty french bread.
+Serve the soup with crusty French bread.

 Notes

-• Prep time does not include steps that are already accounted for in the ingredient list, e.g. minced garlic, cut vegetables, etc.
+• Prep time does not include steps that are already accounted for in the ingredient list, e.g. minced garlic, cubed pork, etc.

 • I use 2 mild and 1 spicy hatch chile.
 Modify based your choice of spice level.